You are using an outdated browser.

 In 2020, BP unveiled a plan to cut oil and gas production 40 percent by 2030 as part of the company’s goal to reach “net-zero” emissions by 2050 or sooner.
 This February, the company announced it’d instead seek a 25 percent reduction by the end of the decade.
 Then, on Monday, Reuters reported that BP intends to abandon that pledge altogether and instead expand production in the Middle East and the Gulf of Mexico.

 “Net-zero” was always a pretty vague slogan.
-In general, it implies reducing emissions of greenhouse gasses.
-But there are some complications: The planet-heating effects of greenhouse gasses are cumulative, meaning that we’ll be feeling the impact of carbon dioxide (CO2) spewed decades ago for decades to come.
+In general, it implies reducing emissions of greenhouse gases.
+But there are some complications: The planet-heating effects of greenhouse gases are cumulative, meaning that we’ll be feeling the impact of carbon dioxide spewed decades ago for decades to come.
 Every additional ton of CO2 emitted now means more warming down the line.
-Limiting warming along the lines laid out in the Paris Climate Agreement, to “well below” 2 degrees Celsius, is generally understood to mean stopping those emissions by 2050.
-But in most scenarios scientists have modeled for reaching the Paris Agreement goals, though, limiting warming to 2 degrees Celsius or less also entails some amount of so-called “negative emissions” beyond that point.
-That will theoretically be accomplished by drawing greenhouse gasses down from the atmosphere through direct air capture technologies or by creating additional carbon sinks, including via carbon offsets.
-That’s where the “net” of “net-zero” pledges comes in: an oil company that pledges to reach net-zero emissions by 2050, for example, might still plan to be emitting carbon by that point, but also plans to at some point capture all of the emissions it produces—or, audaciously, more—by deploying technologies to capture carbon.
+Limiting warming along the lines laid out in the Paris climate agreement, to “well below” two degrees Celsius (3.6 degrees Fahrenheit), is generally understood to mean stopping those emissions by 2050.
+In most scenarios scientists have modeled for reaching the Paris Agreement goals, though, limiting warming to two degrees or less also entails some amount of so-called “negative emissions” beyond that point.
+That will theoretically be accomplished by drawing greenhouse gases down from the atmosphere through direct air capture technologies or by creating additional carbon sinks, including via carbon offsets.
+That’s where the “net” of net-zero pledges comes in: An oil company that pledges to reach net-zero emissions by 2050, for example, might still plan to be emitting carbon by then but also plans at some point to capture all of the emissions it produces—or, audaciously, more—by deploying technologies to capture carbon.

 The proliferation of net-zero pledges a few years back came as governments responded to pressure from an upswell of climate activism around the world.
-That included movements targeting fossil fuel infrastructure directly—like indigenous-lead protests against the Keystone XL and Dakota Access pipelines—and groups like Fridays for Future and the Sunrise Movement, which rose to prominence in the U.S. pushing for a Green New Deal.
+That included movements targeting fossil fuel infrastructure directly—like Indigenous-led protests against the Keystone XL and Dakota Access pipelines—and groups like Fridays for Future and the Sunrise Movement, which rose to prominence in the United States pushing for a Green New Deal.

 Soon enough, though, those companies’ fortunes changed.
-Global fuel demand came booming back as pandemic travel restrictions continued to ease.
+Global fuel demand came booming back as pandemic travel restrictions eased.
 Russia’s invasion of Ukraine—and ensuing Western-led sanctions on Russian oil and gas—fueled a surge of demand for U.S. fossil fuels in Europe.
 Companies were now earning record profits as they settled into a new business model.
-Executives now being hailed as patriotic defenders of democratic values pivoted away from the kinds of costly, rapid-fire production that defined the shale boom and focused on reducing debts, grinding out efficiencies and delivering big payouts to shareholders.
-As profits soared, the same companies who’d sent small armies to UN climate talks to boast about their net-zero plans began to quietly roll back those same pledges.
+Executives now being hailed as patriotic defenders of democratic values pivoted away from the kinds of costly, rapid-fire production that defined the shale boom and focused on reducing debts, grinding out efficiencies, and delivering big payouts to shareholders.
+As profits soared, the same companies that had sent small armies to U.N. climate talks to boast about their net-zero plans began to quietly roll back those same pledges.

 In 2024, that is, the oil and gas industry simply has a lot less to worry about than it did in 2020—and a lot less reason to talk about net-zero.